SAMTENNYSON/NetBankingApp/README.md

 ## 📄 License

-This project is part of an academic assignment (A2-PJT Android Programming, 7th Semester).
+This project is part of an academic assignment.

 ## 👨‍💻 Author